How to Rein in Stress with Equine Therapy

 Sometimes we put things off that we know would help clear our minds – we’re too busy and any time away from our busy day would put us further behind schedule.
 Stepping away from the hustle and bustle and slowing down will do wonders for your wellbeing.
 Whether it’s the simple act of grooming or a quiet ride through the countryside, spending time with a horse will help rid your mind of daily stresses.

-Let the horses guide you on your journey to wellness.
-Join us on our Spring Into Wellness Retreat on May 20th to 24th or May 27th to 31st, 2018.
+Have a look at our upcoming retreat schedule and let the horses guide you on your journey to wellness.
 For more information on booking your wellness adventure, please contact email@example.com for more details.